steve-downey/papers/pmr-stacktrace.md

 ---

 Abstract: This paper proposes to add an alias in the `pmr` namespace defaulting the allocator used by the `std::basic_stacktrace` template to `pmr::allocator`.
-No changes to the api of `std::stacktrace` is necessary.
+No changes to the api of `std::stacktrace` are necessary.

 # Before / After Table